Scripture Reference: Judges 6

-- Let each child write down his/her favourite colour, food, colour of eyes, colour of hair, etc on a piece of paper.
+- Let each child write down his/her favourite colour, food, eye colour, hair colour, etc on a piece of paper.
 Collect the papers and read them out to the class.
 Let the class guess who that person is.
 Give only one clue at a time.

-- Gather samples of wool and wool fabrics (try a fabric store or craft story) and have children experiment with making them wet and dry as in the story.
+- Gather samples of wool and wool fabrics (try a fabric store or craft store) and have children experiment with making them wet and dry as in the story.

 - Draw pictures of heroes of the Lord that you know or that the children know.
 This can include children who have said “no” to drugs, stood up to peer pressure, etc.

 - Cut stiff paper into the shape of a sheep skin.
 Glue cotton wool to it.

 - Divide the class into pairs.
 Let the children draw portraits of each other.
 Each person is unique and special.